| January 3 |

 Joseph

-Hyrum, and brothers Samuel, William, and
+Hyrum, Samuel, William, and

-Don Carlos; also Oliver Cowdery, Frederick
+Don Carlos; Oliver Cowdery; Frederick

-G. Williams, and Sidney Rigdon.
+G. Williams; and Sidney Rigdon.

 Oliver records the blessings.
 In his blessing, he and Joseph have fulfilled